-Naturally, kids watch their parents and then try to duplicate whatever it is they are doing.
-If you are able to adjust your teeth cleaning routine to match the schedule you want your kids to be on, it will seem natural to your kids and you can capitalize on their inclination to be just like mom or dad.
+Kids will often watch their parents and then try to reenact whatever it is they are doing.
+If you are able to adjust your teeth cleaning routine to match the schedule you want your kids to be on, it will seem natural to them and you can capitalize on their inclination to be just like mom or dad.

-Children are also notable helpers and love finding ways to help you throughout the day.
-If they are interested in helping you, use that opportunity to make an easy game out of brushing each other’s teeth.
+Children are also notable helpers and love finding ways to assist you throughout the day.
+If they are interested in helping you brush your teeth, use that opportunity to make an easy game out of brushing each other’s teeth.

 Forcing anything on your kids will rarely, if ever, end well.
 Chances are, they will end up resenting it in the end if you try too hard.
 It’s important to be more open and conversational about the value of teeth brushing rather than staunch and demanding.

-You can liven up the task of brushing teeth for your child by finding a toothbrush that’s either their favorite color or features a cartoon character, animal, or other favorite toy as part of the design.
+You can liven up the task of brushing teeth for your child by finding a toothbrush that’s either their favorite color, features a cartoon character, animal, or other favorite toy as part of the design.
 You’d be surprised how much their love for the look of the toothbrush will influence their desire to practice the habit.

-Many toothpastes designed specifically for kids are naturally sweetened or lightly flavored, which will certainly help them be more willing to brush regularly.
+Many toothpastes are also designed specifically for kids and are naturally sweetened or lightly flavored, which will certainly help them be more willing to brush regularly.

-There are lots of different ways to make brushing your teeth more creative.
-You can make a game between you and your kids over who can do a better job brushing.
+There are a lot of.
+For example, you can make a game between you and your kids over who can do a better job brushing.

 Use Positive Reinforcement

 Using positive reinforcement can really help encourage your kids to maintain good habits over time.
 The rewards for a good day of cleaning and brushing their teeth don’t have to be extravagant and can be fairly basic.
 For example, they could earn 15 extra minutes of playtime before bedtime or their favorite dinner one night during the week.

 Some parents lump oral care into other healthy routines and set an incentive for completing a certain number of days or weeks.
 A calendar with stickers is a great way to mark a job well done!

 Schedule an Appointment Today

 We want your kids to have a positive view of taking care of their oral health, and brushing their teeth is a major part of that.
 Our dentists in Shelby Township, MI are experts at talking with kids and parents about the importance of brushing teeth and maintaining good oral health overall.
 Request an appointment by calling the dental office of Jeffrey T. Baker DDS PC today at (586) 992-9222.